SCO meeting: Why is it a big deal for Pakistan? – DW – 10/14/2024

 The bloc claims to represent 40% of the world's population and about 30% of its GDP.

 However, its members have diverse political systems.
-Some of them, like India and China, are also regional competitors and have border disputes.
+Some of them, such as India and China, are also regional competitors and have border disputes.

 For the gathering in Pakistan, China, Russia and other major SCO players are sending their prime ministers, but India will be represented by External Affairs Minister Subrahmanyam Jaishankar.